raseelq/APITesting/README.md

 **Negative Test Cases that are not covered**
-The following test cases are not implemented as APIs always work properly (success 200) when executing them.
+The following test cases are not implemented as APIs doesn't work as expected (success 200) when invalid or missing data is provided.
 1. Limit Results - Negative Limit
 2. Sort Results - Invalid Sort Parameter
 3. Add New Product/User/Cart - Missing Fields